C. T. Fletcher: Health

 In 2001, Fletcher received a phone call from his doctor regarding his hypertension and how it could be life-threatening.
 His body had taken a major hit and he was disabled at age 42.
 In 2004, his mother died from congestive heart failure.
 The following year, he was admitted to a hospital in Long Beach, California; from there, he was transported to UCI Medical Center for open-heart surgery.
 He inherited a heart condition from his mother that has heavily impacted his life; his mother and all nine of her siblings died from heart problems.
 In 2005, he underwent life-saving open heart surgery.
 On an episode of The Joe Rogan Experience, he revealed that he had suffered another heart attack in June 2017, and was hoping to get on the waiting list for a heart transplant.
 On May 5, 2018, he announced via Twitter that a heart had been found for him.
 The next day, he underwent a heart transplant surgery that lasted for over 11 hours.

+Steroid use

+During an appearance on The Joe Rogan Experience in November 2017, Fletcher discussed his past use of anabolic steroids.
+He stated that he was steroid-free at the time of the interview.